Think

 If you are already regularly using serums rich in ingredients like vitamin C or retinol, fear not- the right hydrating serum won’t require you to stop using these throughout the winter.

 A simple hydrating serum can simply be added into your existing routine, and can actually help to boost your results by counteracting any potentially sensitising side effects of your more active ingredients.
-For this reason, I strongly recommend working Vitamin B5, known as panthenol, into your skincare for the winter.
+For this reason, I strongly recommend working Vitamin B5, known as panthenol, into your skincare for the winter and of course Probiotics.

-B5 is incredibly hydrating and soothing (meaning it will not only boost your natural moisture barrier, it will also help to soothe any existing redness and irritation) and plays well with all other ingredients, so it’s a really easy one to work into your existing routine without having to overthink it.
+Probiotic serums incredibly hydrating and soothing (meaning they will not only boost your natural moisture barrier, it will also help to soothe any existing redness and irritation) and plays well with all other ingredients, so it’s a really easy one to work into your existing routine without having to overthink it.

 I’ve often sprouted a line to the tune of "A moisturiser really only needs to moisturise," however, in the winter, I like a moisturiser that can do a couple of jobs.
 The big one?
 Protecting the skin from future damage, rather than just restoring moisture the skin has already lost.